 GGRF: Qualified Project Proxies

-Use the net zero emissions buildings definition as a guide, and to be clear on how to achieve net zero (a balance between the amount of GHG produced vs. the amount that’s removed from the atmosphere) over time
+Use the Department of Energy’s definition of a zero emissions buildings as a guide, and be clear on how projects will achieve net zero emissions over time.

-Manage/limit use, volume and distribution of refrigerants being phased out by EPA
+Manage/limit the use, volume and distribution of refrigerants being phased out by the Environmental Protection Agency.

-Reduce the energy burden/insecurity (the percentage of income spent on energy/utility costs), not increase it, particularly for rental housing residents
+Reduce the energy burden/insecurity (the percentage of income spent on energy/utility costs), particularly for rental housing residents.

-Address health & safety barriers to do no harm; for example, sources of moisture must be addressed before air sealing and adding insulation.
+Address health and safety barriers as part of the scope of work to do no harm; for example, sources of moisture must be addressed before air sealing and adding insulation.

-Seek a community-informed “localization” of the principles, taking into account the nuances in varied local landscapes
+Seek a community-informed “localization” of the above principles, taking into account the priorities of local stakeholders.

 The linked spreadsheet shows how ~30 commonly used green building rating systems align with these guiding principles.
 The matrix is intended to assist lenders in their assessment of projects applying for loan funding: